$L^p$-spectral triples and $p$-quantum compact metric spaces: Introduction

-Over the last decade, the study of operator algebras on $L^p$-spaces has gained increasing interest.
-This trend has been marked by the extension to their $L^p$-analogues of various constructions traditionally associated with $C^*$-algebras.
+For $p\in [1, \infty)$, an $L^p$-operator algebra is a Banach algebra which admits an isometric representation on an $L^p$-space.
+Representations of groups on $L^p$-spaces and the algebras they generate is a highly active area of current research and is regarded as one of the central branches of harmonic analysis.
+Research in the area was largely started by C. S. Herz in \cite{CSH73, CSH71}, who studied $L^p$-operator algebras generated by the left regular representation of a locally compact group.
+In the 2010's, N.\ C.\ Phillips re-initiated their study, leading a program aimed at generalizing the modern theory of C*-algebras to $L^p$-operator algebras, or outlining their differences.
+Since their reintroduction, $L^p$-operator algebras have since seen a growing amount of interest among researchers, see for example \cite{NCP13_2, ncp2012AC, NCP13, Choi15, Gardella15, GarThi15, GarLup16,ncpmgv2017AF, Chung18, Cortinas19, Gardella21, Choi24}.
+Part of this trend has been marked by the extension to their $L^p$-analogues of various constructions traditionally associated with $C^*$-algebras.
 Notably, algebras such as Cuntz algebras \cite{ncp2012AC}, group and groupoid algebras \cite{NCP13, GL17}, crossed products \cite{NCP13}, and those arising from finite-dimensional constructions such as AF and UHF-algebras \cite{NCP13_2, ncpmgv2017AF}, have all found generalizations in the context of $L^p$-spaces.